buying a sailboat

 4. Just get out there!
 Once you know the basics, go out with your boat as much as you can and practice.

 For the novice, there are many sailing manuals you should read.
 If you know a sailor, ask them to come along.
-The first time we pushed off the dock, we didn't even put the sails up.
+The first time we pushed off the dock we didn't put the sails up.
 Picking a calm day to make your first outing is probably a good idea.
 Also, if your boat is in a river, go out at slack tide.
 Don't be afraid to ask others for help.
-Walk around the docks, ask questions, and make friends.
-Sailors like to share knowledge, they will be happy to help.
-No question is a stupid question.
+Walk around the docks, ask questions and make friends.
+Sailors like to share knowledge, they will be glad to help.